v-community/learn_v_in_y_minutes/README.md

   <a name="License"></a>
   ## License
   Currently, this project will be licensed under the MIT license.
-You can review the terms of license in the [LICENSE.txt](LICENSE.txt) file.
+You can review the terms of license in the [LICENSE](LICENSE) file.

   [V]: https://vlang.io
   [V Documentation]: https://vlang.io/docs